facelessuser/coloraide/docs/src/markdown/gamut.md

 ```

 We can see that when using a tolerance of zero, and gamut checking in sRGB, that the color is considered out of gamut.
-This makes sense as the round trip through CIELAB D65 and back is so very close, but ever so slightly off.
+This makes sense as the round trip through CIELab D65 and back is so very close, but ever so slightly off.
 Depending on
 what you are doing, this may not be an issue up until you are ready to finalize the color, so sometimes it may be
 desirable to have some tolerance, and other times not.